tldrcode/tldrcode.com/_languages/c.markdown

   Example_Description: Function returns the product of both of its arguments.

 File I/O:
+- Type fopen
+  Description: Opens a file
+  Syntax: FILE * file_ptr = fopen( filename, file_mode);
+  Example: FILE * input_file = fopen("input.txt", "r");
+  Example_Description: Open a file named "input.txt" in read mode, and store the pointer to the file descriptor in input_file.

 - Type: fscanf
   Description: reads data from the file pointed to by fp, into the locations pinted to by the additional arguments.
+Read information about format strings for more info.
   Example: |-
            int a, b;
            int *B = &b;